rockcm/Inventory-Management-System/README.md

 DELETE /api/category/delete/{id}: Delete a category by its ID.

-Product Categories-
+Product Categories- (Database relationshj

 GET /api/productcategories: Retrieve all product-category associations.

 POST /api/createproductcategory: Create a new product-category association.

-DELETE /api/remove: Remove a product from a category (not implemented, done through controller).
+DELETE /api/remove: Remove a product from a category (not implemented yet, done through controller).